mebble/sirup/README.md

 ```
 Usage: sirup <command> <args>
-commands:
+Commands:
     help                        Print these usage instructions
     sum                         Summarise git repos and print the summary in JSON to stdout
         --repos ./repos/dir     The directory containing the git repos
         --log   [optional]      Will output logs to stdout
     gen                         Generate git repos from a summary file
         --from  ./sum/file      Path to the summary file
         --to    ./dest/dir      The destination directory where you want to clone the repos
+For more information, visit: https://github.com/mebble/sirup/blob/main/README.md
 ```

 Notes: